kshill/azure-pipeline-nd082/README.md

 * Project running on Azure App Service

-* Project cloned into Azure Cloud Shell
+* Github project cloned in Azure Cloud Shell
 ![Cloned Project - Azure Cloud Shell](./images/3_Cloned_Project_AzureCloudShell.png)

 * Passing tests that are displayed after running the `make all` command from the `Makefile`